The Comprehensive Validation of a Stent Coating Durability Tester

 Luer-Lok tm Port for Injection with Female Attachment

-Figure 6 – Photos of Straight Mock Vessel Mounting Configuration
+Figure 6 – Photos of Straight Mock Vessel Mounting Configuration and Tuberculin Syringe

 A 1mL sample syringe with Luer-Loktm tip was used as the test syringe for injecting particles.
 To remove air from the tip of the sample syringe barrel, the sample syringe plunger was pressed firmly into the syringe body and the Luer-Loktm tip was filled with sample solution from the tuberculin syringe.
 This was to prevent air bubble intrusion during the solution drawing process into the test syringe.